-- Emotional: being unfriendly to others, excluding, tormenting (e.g. hiding books, making threatening or unpleasant gestures) and could be linked to medical, SEN or disability - Physical: pushing, kicking, hitting, spitting, punching or any use of violence - Racial/cultural/religious in nature: including language, taunts, graffiti or gestures. - Sexual: unwanted physical contact, gestures or sexual language and attitudes - Homophobic: upsetting comments, gestures, name calling focusing on the issue of sexuality and/or the use of homophobic or transphobia language - Verbal: name calling, sarcasm, spreading rumours, repeated teasing, undermining the celebration of achievement - Cyber: repeated abuse via all areas of the Internet and electronic communication, including email, text, calls, social networking, and misuse of related technologies including images and video. - Indirect: by having nasty stories told about individuals; being left out, ignored or excluded from groups.
+- Emotional: being unfriendly to others, excluding, tormenting (e.g. hiding books, making threatening or unpleasant gestures) and could be linked to medical, SEN or disability; - Physical: pushing, kicking, hitting, spitting, punching or any use of violence; - Racial: name calling, inappropriate language, taunts, graffiti or gestures; - Cultural or religious: including language, taunts, graffiti or gestures; - Sexual: unwanted physical contact, gestures or sexual language and attitudes; - Homophobic: upsetting comments, gestures, name calling focusing on the issue of sexuality and/or the use of homophobic or transphobia language; - Verbal: name calling, sarcasm, spreading rumours, repeated teasing, undermining the celebration of achievement; - Cyber: repeated abuse via all areas of the Internet and electronic communication, including email, text, calls, social networking, and misuse of related technologies including images and video; - Indirect: by having nasty stories told about individuals; being left out, ignored or excluded from groups.
 Indirect could include types of cyber bullying.